cypnk/Cabin-Life/Three-phase Assembly/README.md

 * Drawing compass or piece of string
 * Wrench(es) matching all selected nuts
 * Screwdriver(s) matching all selected screws
+* Gloves (recommended when handling allthread, which can be sharp)

 Work in progress...